Policies and Procedures

 All meals including lunch, tea and morning/afternoon snacks are provided.
 Breafast is available for an additional charge in the Breakfast Club (please see Fees, left).

-In Preschool, Toddler and Cruiser units lunch is served at midday and tea at 4 pm.
-The baby unit provides formula milk and meals according to each baby's routine, age and stage of development.
+In all units lunch is served at around midday and tea around 4 pm.
+The Barn unit provides formula milk and meals according to each baby's routine, age and stage of development.
+If you are bringing breast milk, this will be stored appropriatley until your baby is ready for it in line with their routine.

 Our meals are freshly prepared on the day using local meat, vegetables and fruit as much as possible.
 Special dietary requirements are catered for.
-Please see the weekly menus displayed in reception.
 Water is available at all times.

 Mealtimes are an important social activity where the children learn to sit at the table, develop table manners, assist with clearing up etc.